qiita-spots/qiita/INSTALL.md

 cd qiita
 source activate qiita
 ```
-If you are using a Windows Subsystem for Linux (WSL), you will need to ensure that you have a C++ compiler and that development libraries and include files for PostgreSQL are available.
+If you are using Ubuntu or a Windows Subsystem for Linux (WSL), you will need to ensure that you have a C++ compiler and that development libraries and include files for PostgreSQL are available.
 Type `cc` into your system to ensure that it doesn't result in `program not found`.
 The following commands will install a C++ compiler and  `libpq-dev`:
 ```bash
 sudo apt install gcc              # alternatively, you can install clang instead sudo apt-get install libpq-dev